redpanda-data/connect/website/docs/components/inputs/kafka_franz.md

 ### `consumer_group`

-A consumer group to consume as.
-Partitions are automatically distributed across consumers sharing a consumer group, and partition offsets are automatically committed and resumed under this name.
+An optional consumer group to consume as.
+When specified the partitions of specified topics are automatically distributed across consumers sharing a consumer group, and partition offsets are automatically committed and resumed under this name.
+Consumer groups are not supported when specifying explicit partitions to consume from in the `topics` field.

 Type: `string`